 It's all about being responsible and trustworthy.

-The bank will be the one in charge of collecting the cards from their customer, and Thales DIS acts as an aggregator to shred and store everything in the secured facility.
+The bank will be the one in charge of collecting the cards from their customers, and Thales DIS acts as an aggregator to shred and store everything in the secured facility.
 It will then be sent to a recycling facility once it reaches a specific volume.
+The process will occur either in the country or, if feasible, in a neighbouring country.

 This is what happens in the recycling facility:

-- In such a process, Bio-sourced material such as PLA (Poly Lactic Acid) is a better option compared to PVC, as it will not generate toxic gas during the incineration process.
+- In incineration process, Bio-sourced material such as PLA (Poly Lactic Acid) is a better option than PVC, as it will not generate toxic gas during incineration.

 Recycle metals: